Sam Holland (baseball): San Diego Padres

-In 2016, he was a member of the Lake Elsinore Storm and the Tri-City Dust Devils.
+In 2016, Holland was a member of the Lake Elsinore Storm and the Tri-City Dust Devils.
 He was released on 31 March 2016.

 Los Angeles Angels

 On 4 April 2016 Holland signed a minor league contract with the Los Angeles Angels organization.

-He elected free agency on 6 November 2017.
+In 2017, Holland made 45 appearances out of the bullpen for the Double–A Inland Empire 66ers, registering a 3.22 ERA with 58 strikeouts and 7 saves.
+He elected free agency following the season on 6 November 2017.

 Mannheim Tornados

-Holland signed with the Mannheim Tornados of the Baseball Bundesliga for the 2019 season.
+On 8 March 2019, Holland signed with the Mannheim Tornados of the Baseball Bundesliga.

 Brisbane Bandits

 Holland has pitched for his hometown Brisbane Bandits returning every year during the winter since the 2014-15 ABL season.
 In addition to his activity in the Australian Baseball League.

 Australian National Team

 Holland has played for Team Australia at the U21 World Cup.

 In 2017, he was a member of the Australia national baseball team in the 2017 World Baseball Classic.

 In 2018, he was selected exhibition series against Japan.

 In 2019, he was selected to Team Australia at the 2019 WBSC Premier12.